 - Telemetry Range: 5 km+ with standard RFD900+ radios, (3.1 mi)

-There are three standard RGB camera options for the E384: The the Sony WX500, Sony QX1 and NX500.
+There are two standard RGB camera options for the E384: The the Sony R10C and RX1R II.
 All cameras include an automatic hatch mount and utilize Intellishoot, which automatically takes pictures at optimal overlap to maintain consistency and eliminate redundant data collection.
 The major differences in these cameras are as follows.

 - Customized Canon Powershot S110 with infrared filters specifically designed to measure NDVI.
 Using ratios of visible light to infrared light, we can calculate NDVI, which allows for the detection of crop health.